-Having had a horror / Dario Argento season I’m going to continue with my mini Sean Connery season with a 1972/3 film.
-So here is my The Offence Blu-ray review.
+It’s time for The Offence blu-ray review, having had a horror and Dario Argento season I’m going to continue with my mini Sean Connery season starting with a 1972/3 film.

 - Genre: Crime, Drama